 R.J.
 Fox is the award-winning writer of several short stories, plays, poems, and fifteen feature length screenplays.
-Two of his screenplays have been optioned to Hollywood.

 His work has been published in numerous journals and magazines, including: